|Nutrition Facts (per serving)|

 Shanks are full of connective tissue and, as such, are some of the toughest meat on the animal.
 Because of this, the shanks are ideal candidates for long, slow braising to tenderize the tough meat.
 This lamb shank recipe is flavored with garlic, onions, mushrooms, herbs, red wine, and tomatoes.

-- 1 sweet onion (sliced, separated into rings)
+1 medium sweet onion, sliced, separated into rings

 4 lamb shanks